YouthTrading/youthtrading.github.io/_includes/about/en.md

 Occupation is a software engineer and currently works in a block company.
 Love the financial industry, as well as programmatic trading.

-Some works and open source software projects, 戳 stamp [Tradingview] (https://cn.tradingview.com/u/huangxinglong/), [Github] (http://github.com/huangxinglong)
+Some works and open source software projects, 👉戳 stamp [Tradingview] (https://cn.tradingview.com/u/huangxinglong/), [Github] (http://github.com/huangxinglong)